Estimated reading time: 4 min

 From install point of view, there are two major types of parking bay sensors commercially available today:

 - The flush-mount sensor installation, as it can be seen in the picture below, requires a hole to be drilled in the road surface.
 The sensor is fitted in the hole slightly below the surface, which takes most of the stress off.
-As a result, there are no strict requirements to the size of the plastic casing and its form – it just has to be cylindrical to fit in a drilled hole.
+As a result, there are no strict requirements to the size of the plastic casing and its shape – it just has to be cylindrical to fit in a drilled hole.

 - As to surface-mount sensors, the requirements are much more complex.
 Firstly, it needs to be quite thin for vehicle and pedestrian safety reasons.
 And secondly, the casing should be able to withstand heavy mechanical loads.
 This makes the design much more challenging.